Biscuits and Gravy Casserole

 Can I skip draining the sausage fat?

 You can — it makes the gravy even richer.
-But if your sausage releases a lot of grease, draining most of it (and leaving just a bit for flavor) gives you a cleaner-tasting gravy.
-It’s a judgment call based on how much fat your sausage releases.
+But if your sausage releases a lot of grease, draining most of it gives you a cleaner-tasting gravy that isn’t greasy on the tongue.

 Can I double this recipe?